Esylus/Coding-Standards/4_Change+DeploymentStandards.md

 | `feat(component): add 'Adaptive' component`                                                                                                                                                       | ~~Minor~~ Feature Release  |
 | `perf(css): remove cssKit`<br><br>`BREAKING CHANGE: cssKit removed for redundancy.
 Please use graceful migration path.
 Closes #32` | ~~Major~~ Breaking Release |

-# Setting up Semantic-Release
-While semantic-release claims to be CI agnostic, the default implementation is *very* geared toward GitHub.
-With a few overwrites, you can get it running on VSTS (though it doesn't believe that VSTS is a real CI and thus you have to override CI mode–more on that soon).

-## Semantic-Release Setup
-`npm i -D semantic-release` will install the latest version as a devDependency. **Do not try to use the semantic-release-cli setup as it does not work with non-GitHub projects.**

-Before we add semantic-release as a build step in the VSTS pipeline, you'll want to make a few modifications to your `package.json`:

-1. Add the following script: `"semantic-release": "semantic-release --ci false"`
-2. Ensure your repository entry points to the `https://` repo and not `ssh`: `"url": "https://lodgelink.visualstudio.com/LodgeLink/_git/LodgeLink-Components"`
-3. If you're using Commitizen, follow the install instructions from [the Commitizen repo.](https://github.com/commitizen/cz-cli)

-Once you're setup on that end, you're close getting ready to add it to your build pipeline.
-We'll need a few things.

-1. If you're using an NPM token on the registry URL inside `.npmrc`, **you need to ensure that this one has read/write access.** Semantic-release will favor this token over any other one (env variable or not) so it needs to be read/write.
-2. If you're NOT using a token in your `.npmrc`, you need to add a read/write NPM token to your variables in your build pipeline.
-The variable should have the key `NPM_TOKEN` and the value should be the token string.
-3. You need to setup Git Credentials for VSTS.
-VSTS doesn't seem to play nice with SSH auth between the build pipeline and the repo itself.
-Semantic-release needs Git creds so it can write tags to your repo. **Note:** These credentials are an alias for your _own_ credentials and therefore you can set any username and password you like. **The username/password cannot contain any special characters as this will throw off the HTTP basic authentication.** You can setup Git Credentials in VSTS in two ways:
-  1. Through your account settings by clicking on your name icon in the top-right of the screen and then clicking on Security, and then Alternate Credentials.
-  2. Navigate to the relevant repo, ie, https://lodgelink.visualstudio.com/LodgeLink/_git/LodgeLink-Components, click on CLONE in the top-right, ensure that HTTPS is selected.
-You'll see an area for Setting Git Credentials there.
-4. Once you have your Git Credentials, you need to add them as a build variable like you did with your NPM token.
-The key should be `GIT_CREDENTIALS` and the value should be your `<username>:<password>` separated with a colon.
-Ensure that your username and password do NOT contain any special characters as it will not be able to properly authorize if it does.
-5. After this is all setup, add a `npm` step to your build pipeline with the following custom command: `run semantic-release`
-6. After this is setup, you're ready to trigger a build.

-Before triggering a build, it's a good idea to run a dry-run.
-You can do this by first adding your GIT_CREDENTIALS into your own environment `export GIT_CREDENTIALS=<username>:<password>`.
-If you're not using `.npmrc` to hold your token, you'll need to add it to your local environment as well.
-You can then run `npx semantic-release --dry-run`.

-> **Don't run `npm run semantic-release` here as npm-run-scripts notoriously ignores flags so it WON'T be a dry run.**

-Once you've verified your dry run, feel free to run it through your build pipeline and trigger an actual publish.
-If you're having difficulty with this, [Lee Mulvey](mailto:leem@criticalmass.com) @ CM set this all up and may be able to give you a hand!

-<br /><br/>